nuxt-community/nuxtent-module/README.md

 ```
 modules: [
-   'nuxtent'
+   'nuxtdown'
  ]
 ```

 ## Configuration

-Nuxtent looks for its configuration in the `nuxtent.config.js` file in the root of your application.
+Nuxtdown looks for its configuration in the `nuxtdown.config.js` file in the root of your application.

 ### Content configuration